 The second issue is that the planning permission refusal happened in February 2012.

-I wish to give Senators an idea of the scale of this hospital.
+I wish to give Senators an idea of the scale of the hospital.
 There will be 6,151 rooms.
-The hospital will be the length of Grafton Street.

 The Senator is running out of time.